 - Extreme increase in appetite

-It’s important for individuals who are suffering from amphetamine abuse to end the problem as soon as possible.
+It’s important for individuals who are suffering from amphetamine misuse to end the problem as soon as possible.
 This will help to treat or prevent any of the problems that could occur as a result of continued substance use.

 But, it’s important to avoid trying to detox and end substance use without professional help.
-In other words, it’s best not to try quitting amphetamine abuse “cold turkey”.
+In other words, it’s best not to try quitting amphetamine “cold turkey”.
 Many people attempt to end substance use on their own.
 But, this can be harmful and even fatal because of how intense withdrawal symptoms can be.

 The withdrawal process can be extremely uncomfortable for those who are going through it.
-This is actually one of the main reasons why some individuals relapse and resort back to amphetamine abuse.
+This is actually one of the main reasons why some individuals relapse and resort back to amphetamine misuse.
 Sadly, this is the story for many people.

 Treating Amphetamine Addiction